moyangdev/work-day-scheduler/README.md

 # Work Day Scheduler
 ## Bootcamp Challenge 05: Third-Party APIs

+## Description
+This is a simple calendar application that allows users to save events for business hours of the day (9am - 5pm).
+Each time block is color-coded to indicate past, present, or future.

+## Technologies
+This app will run in the browser.
+It uses HTML and CSS powered by jQuery and Moment.js.

+## Instructions
 <b>User Story:</b><br />
 AS AN employee with a busy schedule<br />
 I WANT to add important events to a daily planner<br />